mirror-shades/para/readme.md

 # Para Language Documentation

-Para is a minimalist data representation language designed for clear, typed data structures.
+Para is a data representation language designed to produce clear, statically typed data structures.
 It allows you to write your config in a more programmatic style, then convert it to the serialization language of your choice.
 Current output formats are: JSON, YAML, TOML, ZON, RON.

 NOTE: This project is still in early development and should not be relied on in production databases.